 - Tires were the first material to move to IPR on January 1, 2019

 - Information technology, telecommunications and audio-visual (ITT/AV) equipment transitioned January 1 2021, and lighting equipment will transition January 1, 2023

-- Hazardous or special waste transitioned October 1, 2021
+- Hazardous and special products transitioned October 1, 2021

 - Blue Box will transition between July 1, 2023 and December 31, 2025

 The RRCEA also established the Resource Productivity and Recovery Authority to regulate businesses and ensure their compliance with IPR requirements.
 IPR requires producers of products and packaging to meet mandatory and enforceable targets for the collection and recycling of their products and packaging.

 With IPR, producers have choice in how they meet their requirements.
 They can collect and recycle products and packaging themselves, or contract with producer responsibility organizations (PROs) to help them meet their requirements.